What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 This is because the mast cells are overactive for a reason.
 They’re working triple time to protect you from threats to your body!

 There are also supplements you can take to help calm your mast cells.
-A few of my favorite starting points are:
+A few of our favorite starting points are:

 If you want to fully recover, you need to figure out what your root causes are and address them.

-The #1 most common root cause I see in my practice is Mold Toxicity.
+The #1 most common root cause we see is Mold Toxicity.
 This is the order that the most common root causes are usually addressed in:

 1. Food triggers

-The good news is, there is a lot you can do to help manage your symptoms, support your body’s natural healing processes, and to feel better.
+The good news is, there is a lot you can do to help manage your symptoms, support your body’s natural healing processes, and to feel better along the way.

-95% of the clients I’ve worked with through the Mast Cell 360® practice have seen improvements.
+95% of the clients we’ve worked with through the Mast Cell 360 practice have seen improvements.
 They’ve gone on to feel much, much better.

-I’m always very up front, though.
-I want you to know this isn’t a quick fix and there are no guarantees.
+We are always very up front, though.
+We want you to know this isn’t a quick fix and there are no guarantees.

 But you can decrease mast cell reactions.
 Many people can normalize their mast cells in time, too.